MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 ## Receive a read receipt

-The **Read receipts** setting in Teams allow the sender of a chat message to be notified when their message was read by the recipient in 1:1 and group chats.
-When the recipients reads the message the Seen :::image type="icon" source="../../../assets/icons/read_receipt_seen.png" border="false"::: appears next to the message.
+The **Read receipts** setting in Teams allows the sender of a chat message to be notified when their message is read by the recipient in 1:1 and group chats.
+When the recipient reads the message the Seen :::image type="icon" source="../../../assets/icons/read_receipt_seen.png" border="false"::: appears next to the message.
 You can also configure your bot to receive read receipt events through the **Read receipts** setting.
 The read receipt event helps you enhance user experience in the following ways:

-* You can configure your bot to send a follow up message if your app user hasn't read the message in the personal chat.
+* You can configure your bot to send a follow-up message if your app user hasn't read the message in the personal chat.

 * You can create a feedback loop using read receipts to tune your bot’s experience.